Enprogames/Course-Capsule-API/README.md

     - On Linux: `source venv/bin/activate`
     - On Windows: `venv\Scripts\activate`
 2. Ensure your database is up-to-date: `alembic upgrade head`
+    - **Note:** This will create the database if it does not exist and apply any pending migrations.
+The database file `db.sqlite3` doesn't exist until you run this command for the first time.
+If you run into any other issues, try deleting the database file and running this command again.
 3. Run the server on port 8000: `uvicorn main:app --port 8000 --reload`

 ### Running the Client